stephaneVercouillieBMID/slate/source/workingVersion.html.md

  `request_uri_not_supported` | does not support use of the request_uri parameter.
  `registration_not_supported` | does not support use of the registration parameter.
 ## <a name="TokenEndpoint"></a> 3.2.
 Token Endpoint
-As per the OpenID Connect specification [http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest](http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest).
+As per specified by OIDC, [http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest](http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest).
 ### 3.2.1.
 About Tokens
 There are three types of tokens in OIDC: `id_token`, `access_token` and `refresh_token`.